Agricultural and Water Resources Data Pathfinder

-NASA's Goddard Earth Sciences Data and Information Services Center (GES DISC) optimally reorganized some large hydrological datasets as time series (aka "data rods") for a set of water cycle-related variables from the NLDAS and GLDAS, the Land Parameter Parameter Model (LPRM), TRMM, and GRACE data assimilation.
+NASA's Goddard Earth Sciences Data and Information Services Center (GES DISC) optimally reorganized some large hydrological datasets as time series (also known as data rods) for a set of water cycle-related variables from the NLDAS and GLDAS, the Land Parameter Parameter Model (LPRM), TRMM, and GRACE data assimilation.
 These are available at GES DISC Hydrology Data Rods.
 GES DISC also provides several other model soil moisture datasets: the LPRM product and the SoilMERGE (SMERGE) product.
 Spaceborne observed brightness temperatures are converted, using LPRM, to soil moisture, and the SMERGE product combines long-term (January 1979–May 2019) satellite-based soil moisture retrievals with land surface model estimates acquired from Phase 2 of the NLDAS to produce a 0.125-degree, daily, root-zone soil moisture product within the conterminous United States.

 NASA's Short-term Prediction Research and Transition Center (SPoRT) is a project to transition unique observations and research capabilities to the operational weather community to improve short-term forecasts on a regional scale.
 The SPoRT site provides access to real-time data from a variety of missions, as well as evaluation- and research-based modeling products.

 NASA's Applied Sciences Food Security & Agriculture Program promotes the use of Earth observations to strengthen food security, support market stability and protect human livelihoods.
 Together with partners in the United States and around the world, they help bolster food security, improve agricultural resilience and reduce price volatility for vulnerable communities.
 NASA’s Harvest Program operates as a consortium made up of over 40 global partners, working to enable and advance adoption of satellite Earth observations by public and private organizations to benefit food security, agriculture, and human and environmental resiliency in the U.S. and worldwide.

-Lake Observations by Citizen Scientists and Satellites (LOCSS) is a citizen science program funded by the Earth Science Data Systems program to better understand how the water volume in lakes is changing.
+Lake Observations by Citizen Scientists and Satellites (LOCSS) is a citizen science program funded by NASA's Earth Science Data Systems (ESDS) Program to better understand how the water volume in lakes is changing.
 Citizen scientists report lake height by reading simple lake gauges.
-The data collected will be used to provide a foundation for the upcoming Surface Water and Ocean Topography (SWOT) mission, launching fall 2021.
+The data collected will be used to provide a foundation for the upcoming Surface Water and Ocean Topography (SWOT) mission (scheduled for launch in 2022).
 SWOT will be able to measure lake height and surface area simultaneously allowing for global measurements of lake water storage.

-There are several tools that consolidate a lot of this information at the U.S. national level and at the global level.
+Several tools are available that consolidate agricultural and water resource information at the U.S. national and at the global level.